-We know from our father, Ian Pirie, and from our researches, that our family were fishermen involved in the herring industry.
-In the Scottish censuses 1851-1901, the occupations of four generations of our Pirie family are recorded as either 'fisherman' or 'whitefisher' in the fishing village of Portknockie overlooking the Moray Firth, midway between Aberdeen and Inverness.
+We know from our late father, Ian Pirie, and from our researches, that our family were fishermen involved in the herring industry.
+In the Scottish censuses 1851-1901, the occupations of four generations of our Pirie family are recorded as either 'fisherman' or 'whitefisher' (a fisher of whitefish like Haddock) in the fishing village of Portknockie overlooking the Moray Firth, approximately midway between Fraserburgh and Inverness.

 According to the UCL Surname Profiler, 1881 census data indicate that the highest concentration of the surname 'Pirie' was to be found in North East Scotland with the second highest concentration on the East coast, whereas data from the 1998 electoral register show the surname dispersed across the whole of Scotland; the highest concentration still in the North East, but the second highest in the Orkney and Caithness area.
 The dispersal of the Pirie surname from North East Scotland to the Orkney and Caithness area is consistent with the development of the herring industry and its ports in the North East and North of Scotland.

 Work on our family history was started in 1998 by Neil's brother, Cameron Pirie, tracing five generations of our Pirie line.

 Neil then set about collecting documentary evidence from photographs, censuses, statutory registrations of births, marriages and deaths, and then Old Parochial Records (OPRs) using the research centre of the Aberdeen and North East Scotland Family History Society (ANESFHS).
 In doing so, the Pirie line has been extended and documented.
 Other related family lines are being documented too.